-PSYCHOLOGY Hire new faculty to continue the College of Law's long-standing collaboration with the UNL Department of Psychology in the nationally recognized Law and Psychology Program. - The Civil Clinic received Nebraska Appleseed's Seeds of Justice Award. - Professor Ryan Sullivan received the Access to Justice Award from the Association of American Law Schools. - Alan Dugger and Rachel Tomlinson Dick were recognized with the Nebraska State Bar Association's Rise Award. - Professor Anna Shavers posthumously received the Nebraska State Bar Association Women and the Law Section's Outstanding Contributor to Women in the Law Award. - Professor Brett Stohs and the Weibling Entrepreneurship Clinic were recognized with the Distinguished Hall of Fame Award by the Nebraska Entrepreneurship Best Practices Summit. - For the fourth consecutive year, the College of Law was recognized as a Pro Bono Leader by the American Bai Association for providing extraordinary services through the ABA Free Legal Answers program. - Nebraska Law's Manoah B. Reese Chapter of Phi Alpha Delta was honored with the Outstanding Community Service Program Award.

-FULFILLING OUR COMMITMENTS We have made great strides in the last 18 months, making the College of Law operate more efficiently and effectively.
+PSYCHOLOGY Hire new faculty to continue the College of Law's long-standing collaboration with the UNL Department of Psychology in the nationally recognized Law and Psychology Program. - The Civil Clinic received Nebraska Appleseed's Seeds of Justice Award. - Professor Rvan Sullivan received the Access to Justice Award from the Association of American Law Schools - Alan Dugger and Rachel Tomlinson Dick were recognized with the Nebraska State Bar Association's Rise Award. - Professor Anna Shavers posthumously received the Nebraska State Bar Association Women and the Law Section's Outstanding Contributor to Women in the Law Award. - Professor Brett Stohs and the Weibling Entrepreneurship Clinic were recognized with the Distinguished Hall of Fame Award by the Nebraska Entrepreneurship Best Practices Summit. - For the fourth consecutive year, the College of Law was recognized as a Pro Bono Leader by the American Bal Association for providing extraordinary services through the ABA Free Legal Answers program. - Nebraska Law's Manoah B. Reese Chapter of Phi Alpha Delta was honored with the Outstanding Community Service Program Award.
+8 FULFILLING OUR COMMITMENTS We have made great strides in the last 18 months, making the College of Law operate more efficiently and effectively.
 We have: - Invested \$500,000 in upgrades to our classroom technology, most of which had not been updated in over 15 years. - Planned the purchase and implementation of a client management system for our clinics, so that all in-house clinics will operate with the same technology.
 This will create significant efficiencies in clinic operations and will introduce students to how such systems impact the practice of law. - Created a College-wide communication and calendaring system through Microsoft SharePoint, which provides cloud-based document storage for administrative offices and student organizations, as well as individually-tailored communications so that each student, faculty, and staff member receive information specifically targeting their interests and needs. - Created administrative efficiencies within the College and through work with University partners, including streamlining our interactions with the Office of Financial Aid and Scholarships by having law students work with a financial aid specialist housed at the law school, and fully utilizing the University's IT and Registration infrastructure to relieve burdensome procedures at the College level. - Hired administrative professionals to assist faculty so that they can focus on teaching and scholarship, including two legal assistants, a student advisor, a communications coordinator, and a director of externships. - Convened a Communications Council of representatives from all departments to coordinate and disseminate information about events and College activities. - Implemented a shared communication tool among all student advisors to centralize recordkeeping and notes on student counseling. - Coordinated efforts among Student Development, the Associate Dean for Faculty, and 1L professors to revamp our academic success program and academic support efforts.
-REPORTING ON KEY INDICATORS OF SUCCESS DIVERSITY Diversity of College of Law employees: resident and adjunct faculty and staff (2019) 10.9% (2022) Diversity of entering class of 1Ls 2222 8.0% (2019) 20.0% (2022) ENTERING CREDENTIALS
+REPORTING ON KEY INDICATORS OF SUCCESS DIVERSITY Diversity of College of Law employees: resident and adjunct faculty and staff 5.2% (2019) 문 문 문 문 문 문 문 모 모 모 면 10.9% Diversity of entering class of 1Ls QQQ QQQ QQQQ QQQQQ 20.0% (2022)

+ENTERING CREDENTIALS

-Qualifications of entering class of 1Ls: median LSAT 157 (2019)
+Qualifications of entering class of 1Ls: median LSAT

-158 (2022) Qualifications of entering class of 1Ls: median GPA 3.73 (2019)
+157 (2019) 158 (2022) Qualifications of entering class of 1Ls: median GPA

+3.73 (2019) 3.72 (2022)

 CURRICULUM